 Associated Acts: Tim Rice, Eric Clapton, John Lennon

-As a composer, some of John’s credits include Disney’s The Lion King, both in film and on stage, and the stage musicals Billy Elliot: The Musical, Aida,and Lestat: The Musical.
+As a composer, some of John’s credits include Disney’s The Lion King, both in film and onstage, and the stage musicals Billy Elliot: The Musical, Aida, and Lestat: The Musical.

 Kitaro